yuvaly0/yuvaly0.github.io/_posts/notes-v8-deoptimization/2021-02-26-notes-v8-deoptimization.md

 deoptimization input data -> to know what kind of deoptimization is to be done, where are we going back? what kind of frame should we build, where to deoptimize (offset of bytecode)

-deoptimization types:</br>
+deoptimization types:<br/>
-	eager: triggered type guard - code that has invalidated itself</br>
+	eager: triggered type guard - code that has invalidated itself <br/>
-	lazy: optimized code that has been invalidated by the execution of other code</br>
+	lazy: optimized code that has been invalidated by the execution of other code <br/>
-	soft: normal, the function was optimized too early</br>
+	soft: normal, the function was optimized too early <br/>

-dependencies in the context of deoptimization:</br>
+dependencies in the context of deoptimization:<br/>
-	installing code dependencies on a global variable, all code obj that depend on this var will be deopt once it is mutated</br>
+	installing code dependencies on a global variable, all code obj that depend on this var will be deopt once it is mutated<br/>
-	it knows only when we check for the 'if' statement if we changed the global var</br>
+	it knows only when we check for the 'if' statement if we changed the global var<br/>

-the UseInfo class is used to describe a use of an input of a node. => AnyTagged: any - Truncation, tagged - UseInfo</br>
+the UseInfo class is used to describe a use of an input of a node. => AnyTagged: any - Truncation, tagged - UseInfo<br/>
-Truncation means how can I make this more specific kind</br>
+Truncation means how can I make this more specific kind<br/>
-machine representation is like 'useInfo' but more specific, e.g  'kWord64' instead of 'Tagged'</br>
+machine representation is like 'useInfo' but more specific, e.g  'kWord64' instead of 'Tagged'<br/>

-ProcessInput -> u can actually see the type for the input params -> UseInfo</br>
+ProcessInput -> u can actually see the type for the input params -> UseInfo<br/>
-SetOutput -> sets the output type for the specified node</br>
+SetOutput -> sets the output type for the specified node<br/>

-what's 'restriction type'? -> maybe what type could be input? like some kind of mechanism to restrict what input we can get</br>
+what's 'restriction type'? -> maybe what type could be input? like some kind of mechanism to restrict what input we can get<br/>
-machineType -> simplifies version of machineRepresentation</br>
+machineType -> simplifies version of machineRepresentation<br/>

-for every instr that could cause deopt, we have a block called frameStateDescriptor to give us information about the deopt now, it is using 'Translation' to get info of the output frame, this is input frame -> output frame.</br>
+for every instr that could cause deopt, we have a block called frameStateDescriptor to give us information about the deopt now, it is using 'Translation' to get info of the output frame, this is input frame -> output frame.<br/>
 the StateValueList is a list of `StateValueDescriptor`, those are the inputs of the frameState, and u can link them to the var's job at the `Translation`.